-The tax years that remained subject to examination by major tax jurisdiction as of December 31, 2014 were 2005 and subsequent years for France; 2006 and subsequent years for Spain and the U.K.; 2010 and subsequent years for Brazil, Germany and Italy; and 2011 and subsequent years for the U.S. and Canada.
+The tax years that remained subject to examination by major tax jurisdiction as of December 31, 2015 were 2005 and subsequent years for France; 2006 and subsequent years for the UK; 2009 and subsequent years for Spain and Germany; 2010 and subsequent years for Italy and Mexico; 2011 and subsequent years for Brazil and Canada; and 2012 and subsequent years for the U.S..
 In addition, tax authorities in certain jurisdictions, including the U.S., may examine earlier years when tax carryforwards that were generated in those years are subsequently utilized.

-X. Segment Information
+W. Segment Information

 The Company's business is organized geographically within three divisions, Americas, Europe and Asia Pacific.
 Within the Americas and European divisions, the Company has determined that it has the following reportable segments organized along a combination of product lines and geographic areas: Americas Beverage and North America Food within the Americas, and European Beverage and European Food within Europe.
-Within the Asia Pacific division, the Company has aggregated its beverage and non-beverage operations into a single reportable segment based on similar economic and qualitative characteristics.
+The Company's Asia Pacific division is a reportable segment.